Kentucky Office of Vocational Rehabilitation – Comprehensive Statewide Needs Assessment (CSNA)

 Feedback Opportunities

 UK HDI has facilitated a series of focus groups and key informant interviews intended to draw insight into lived experiences from individuals who engage with the Kentucky OVR.
-A survey has been developed from the feedback collected to gain a deeper understanding of the needs and experiences of these individuals.
-The survey will be targeted to a wider audience and used to help inform the Kentucky OVR CSNA.
+Using the feedback collected, a survey was made available to gain a deeper understanding of the needs and experiences of these individuals.
+Soon we will be conducting public forums to gauge the accuracy of our current data to help inform the Kentucky OVR CSNA.

 Survey